25 Things You Never Knew About Britney Spears' Ex Kevin Federline

 24. During an episode of WWE's Monday Night Raw, Kevin was body slammed by the one and only John Cena.

-25. Kevin's follows 218 people on Twitter include Kesha, Aaron Carter, The Chainsmokers and Brooke Hogan.
+25. Kevin follows 218 people on Twitter include Kesha, Aaron Carter, The Chainsmokers and Brooke Hogan.